-a) Setting the Human To Spore confusion
+a) Human To Spore confusion

 The events regarding the creation of the human to spore stage props remain something of a mystery and a blur.
 First of all, the main thing that most people saw for many years was what was in Giger's book Giger's Alien which showed the Brett transforming into an egg sculpture, which almost implied the idea of Brett's remains melting away and transforming into an egg.
 However over decades since, Ridley words about the matter have come to the surface, the film clip was made available to the public, James Cameron's own confusion regarding the matter came to the surface too.
 In the final movie, Brett's remains have been surrounded by the alien egg shell that seems to be growing around him, the first image of this in Warren Presents Alien collectors edition showed the spore shell with an interesting zigzagging pattern across it's surface, but it was not easy to make out what this photograph was all about.
 Some people have been so inspired to imagine that Brett and Dallas were literally metamorphosing into spores to the degree that a caterpillar was metamorphosing into the butterfly, James Cameron believed this and then couldn't accept it as an idea for the alien's life cycle

 |Ridley's Ridleygram for Ripley finding the nest with the remains of one|

 of her crew members merged with the organic substance on the wall

 |Ridley's storyboard for when Ripley finds Dallas in the Alien nest still alive|